submariner-io/enhancements/submariner/multiple-active-gateways.md

 Currently, there is one instance of the Submariner ClusterGlobalEgressIP CRD Object in a given cluster and is not shared across clusters.
-For the Multiple Active Gateway feature, there will need to be an instance of this CRD object per gateway (see [Globalnet ClusterGlobalEgressIps Instancing](#globalnet-clusterglobalegressips-instancing)).
+For the Multiple Active Gateway feature, there will need to be an instance of this CRD object per gateway
+(see [Globalnet ClusterGlobalEgressIps, GlobalEgressIps and GlobalIngressIps Instancing](#globalnet-clusterglobalegressips-globalegressips-and-globalingressips-instancing)).
-To share this CRD Object across clusters, the instance naming will need the cluster name prepended to the name (in addition to the node name described in [Globalnet ClusterGlobalEgressIps Instancing](#globalnet-clusterglobalegressips-instancing)).
+To share this CRD Object across clusters, the instance naming will need the cluster name prepended to the name (in addition to the node name described in [Globalnet ClusterGlobalEgressIps, GlobalEgressIps and GlobalIngressIps Instancing](#globalnet-clusterglobalegressips-globalegressips-and-globalingressips-instancing)).
 The `ClusterID` also needs to be included in the CRD Object. *(TBD - Node name as well?)*

 ```go